kokizzu/jeager1/README.md

 ## TODO

-- log all request and response
+- log all request and response payload
 - nats